infosecn1nja/Red-Teaming-Toolkit/README.md

 * **CobaltSplunk** Splunk Dashboard for CobaltStrike logs. https://github.com/vysec/CobaltSplunk
 * **Red Team Telemetry** A collection of scripts and configurations to enable centralized logging of red team infrastructure. https://github.com/ztgrace/red_team_telemetry
 * **Elastic for Red Teaming** Repository of resources for configuring a Red Team SIEM using Elastic. https://github.com/SecurityRiskAdvisors/RedTeamSIEM
+* **Ghostwriter** is a Django project written in Python 3.7 and is designed to be used by a team of operators. https://github.com/GhostManager/Ghostwriter

 ### C# Offensive Framework
 * **SharpSploit** is a .NET post-exploitation library written in C# that aims to highlight the attack surface of .NET and make the use of offensive .NET easier for red teamers. https://github.com/cobbr/SharpSploit